Unfair Apple, Google App Store Rule "Suffocation" Innovation: ADIF - ExBulletin

 According to CCI’s orders, Apple prohibits app developers from notifying app users that they can make purchases on the web.

 “Therefore, Apple prohibits app developers from including buttons / links in their apps that direct / direct users to third-party payment processing solutions other than Apple’s IAP (in-app purchase).
-A potential app distributor / app store developer that violates. “
+A potential app distributor / app store developer that violates the order. “

 According to ADIF, CCI’s investigation will be conducted when Apple is faced with oversight from antitrust authorities in other regions, including the United States.